TL;DR

 Can a single repricer really handle Amazon, eBay, and Walmart at the same time?

-Yes, but only if it were built that way from the start.
+Yes, but only if it was built that way from the start.
 Bolted-on multichannel support tends to break during volume spikes.
-Repricer.com supports 21 marketplaces from one dashboard, with the same rule engine and the same margin logic applied across all of them.
+Repricer supports 21 marketplaces from one dashboard, with the same rule engine and the same margin logic applied across all of them.

 Will automation cause my prices to race to the bottom?